tytydraco/yessleep/out/The_Investigation_of_a_Fallen_Angel_in_Montreal_My_Last_Case.md

 Frankie laughed.
 He knew had me on the hook.

 "Those will have to come in person.
-My client would prefer to discuss all of this in person.
+Client would prefer to discuss all of this in person.
 Today at 1pm."

 "Where?"